tpltnt/ofBook/chapters/data_vis/chapter.md

 Loading Your file into an oF Project.

 First, generate a new project remembering to include the add-ons if your data is in csv or json format.
-Then save the parsed population data file to the ‘bin’ folder of your OF project.
+Then save the parsed population data file to the ‘bin’ folder of your oF project.

 Once your project file is set up, we will now work through writing the code.

 Organising your data.

 First, we will need several structures to keep our data organised and allow easy access to it.

-*Vectors?
+* Vectors?
 Explain here – or has this happened elsewhere?

-Vectors are an important data structure for storing lists of data in OF.
+Vectors are an important data structure for storing lists of data in oF.
 Here we define a vector of structs, where each struct is a list of variables, and each list of variables holds the values from each line of our data file.

 Structs are useful way for declaring lists of related variables with one name and stored in one block of memory.
 In this case, each struct contains data points from each column of our data file.
 Each variable of a struct can then be accessed by a single pointer.
 The following defines a struct called popData that contains five variables.
 Like all declarations, structs are declared in the h file of your program.
 This struct is then wrapped in a vector called dataPoints.